PranavGPR/grid-model/README.md

-# A simple Grid System for further usage
+# CSS Grids

-### Anyone can use this for forming Grid!
+A sample responsive grid layout which can be used in any HTML, SASS projects.